 Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com

-Step 6: Get Your Airport Transfer
+Step 6: Enter the Public Arrivals Area and Get Your Airport Transfer

 More About Arrival at Nuku’alofa Airport

-That’s it for the guide to arrival at Nuku’alofa Airport.
-Now head over to Everything You Need to Know About Arriving in Tonga or get even more advice in our 31 Tips for Travelling in Tonga.
+Finally, head over to Arriving in Tonga: Airport Customs, Biosecurity & Arrival Process or get even more advice in our 30 Tips for Travelling in Tonga.

 Author

-Robin C.
+Robin (Lopini) C.

 This article was reviewed and published by Robin, the co-founder of Tonga Pocket Guide.
 He has lived, worked and travelled across 16 different countries before settling in the South Pacific, so he knows a thing or two about planning the perfect trip in this corner of the world.
 Robin works and consults regularly with the Ministry of Tourism of Tonga.
 Robin is also the co-founder of several other South Pacific travel guides and is a regular host of webinars with the South Pacific Tourism Organisation.